MystiTheDev/movie-ticket-booker/README.md

 ```java
 java -cp ./bin reservation.client.Client1
 ```

+# Under the hood
+To check how this program works under the hood, you can go to [src](./src) folder, where the source code is housed.
+You can edit or modify this program to suit your needs.
+The comments are given at specific places for you to understand what the program does.

 # What can you do with this program?
 You can use this as a base for any of your projects which are similar to this.